Highfield Hall Governors 2022-2023

 Pupil Welfare and Personnel Committee

-In the coming year the committee will be overseeing changes to our SEND provision following the appointment of Laura Webster and Sally Briddon as the new SENDCo’s.
+In the coming year the committee will be overseeing changes to our SEND provision..

 Progress and attainment data for reading, writing and maths is brought to this committee by the Head Teacher and analysed by the committee.
 The Committee looked at a variety of different groupings within the school, including year groups, children categorised as disadvantaged, children qualifying for special education needs support, more able children, and boys/girls.
 The data analysed includes performance in national tests (including relative performance against national results) and data recorded internally within the school.

 Governors are all familiar with Ofsted performance measurements which enable them to benchmark the school’s performance against other similar schools and against national performance data.
+Training on the new IDSR will be carried out in December.
 They are also all familiar with the OfSTED data for the school which again shows the school's performance in the national context.
 Performance in Reception, Year 1, Year 2 and Year 6 in nationally standardised assessments was in the main good or better with particular improvements in maths.

 This committee consider financial issues and ensures that the financial resources provided to the school are well spent.
 It also focuses on the best application of specific grants.
 In its work of managing the school’s financial resources the committee uses benchmarks to compare us to similar schools to ensure that we are broadly conforming to common standards.
 It also checks the school’s financial procedures against county-wide schools financial value standards to ensure compliance with those standards.
 This ensures that the school is applying best practice in these areas and acts as a safeguard against misappropriation or misuse of funds.